tetratelabs/wazero/README.md

 make the cut or were developed in the years since.
 The community unofficially refers to these as [Finished Proposals](https://github.com/WebAssembly/proposals/blob/main/finished-proposals.md).

-To ensure compatability, wazero does not opt-into any non-standard feature by default.
+To ensure compatability, wazero does not opt-in to any non-standard feature by default.
 However, the following status covers what's currently possible with `wazero.RuntimeConfig`.